 Mental Health for our Children

-Please click here for Miss Davies' Happiness Half Hour lessons and advice on wellbeing during school closure
+Please click here for Ms Davies' Happiness Half Hour lessons and advice on wellbeing during school closure

 Why do we care about mental health?

 At Meadlands, we feel strongly that no stigma should be attached to the term 'mental health', and we recognise the importance of supporting and educating children to look after their mental health and wellbeing, just as we would their physical health.
 Although there is no single accepted definition, the following one proposed by the World Health Organisation is frequently used: